NativeX-Software/Native-Software-Discord/README.md

 3. **`discord_ai_router_bot/`** – AI router bot exposing `/ai` and routing prompts to OpenAI, Anthropic, Gemini, or Grok with role-based system prompts.

+The blueprint now includes a **Contractors** role and a dedicated **Partner-Projects** category so the Native Software Discord team can onboard external contributors while keeping governance, incident response, and finance channels internal.

 Each folder includes a dedicated README with setup instructions, environment variables, and testing checklists.
 A consolidated build manual lives at `DEVELOPER_BUILD_MANUAL.md` and mirrors the delivery checklist provided in the